DarkOceanInteractive/git-conventions/README.md

 ## Workflow and rules to follow

-You now know nearly everything there is to know about Git, it's time to get to know some good practices it would be nice to follow for consistency over the project and to avoid common problems.
+You now know nearly everything there is to know about Git.
+It's time to get to know some good practices which would be nice to follow for consistency over the project and to avoid common problems.

 ### Workflow